activelylazy/Rescripter/documentation/tutorial.md

 For example, when we have a search match identifying a method call, we get the whole method invocation - both the method name and the parameter list.
 I.e. the part of the line:
     System.out.println("The name is "+person.```getName()```);

-If we, say, wanted to rename the method, we need to use the syntax tree to identify just the method name and ignore the parentheses and parameters. we can do this by using the token scanner.
+If we, say, wanted to rename the method, we need to identify just the method name and ignore the parentheses and parameters. we can do this by using the token scanner.

 ```java
 var type = Find.typeByName("Person");